Insurance Kenya

 Safety in Kenya

-Safety conditions allow tourist visits to the main nature parks (Masai Mara, Tsavo, Amboseli, etc.) and to the seaside areas in the south of the country.
-However, security risks are not to be neglected (urban crime and delinquency, terrorist threats), and a large part of the country is strongly advised against by the French Ministry of Foreign Affairs.
+Safety conditions allow tourist visits to the main nature parks (Masai Mara, Tsavo, Amboseli, etc.).
+They also allow visits to the seaside areas in the south of the country.
+However, security risks (urban delinquency and crime, terrorist threats) should not be overlooked.
+Indeed, the French Ministry of Foreign Affairs strongly advises against visiting large parts of the country.
 They call for sustained vigilance and basic precautions.
 For more information, please visit the French Ministry of Foreign Affairs website.

 Health insurance and repatriation in Kenya